Cartan structure equations and Levi-Civita connection in noncommutative geometry: Riemannian geometry

-We similarly show that the connection $\std$ is metric compatible.
-From \eqref{LCexists} and Corollary \ref{Leibcovderu} we have From the definition of $\kg$, cf. \eqref{Koszul}, it easily follows that the left hand side of this expression simplifies to $2\LLL_u\le v\otimes_A z,\g\re$, thus proving metric compatibility of $\std$. \end{proof} \end{theorem}
+We similarly show the metric compatibility of $\std$.
+From \eqref{LCexists} and Corollary \ref{Leibcovderu} we have From the definition of $\kg$, cf. \eqref{Koszul}, it easily follows that the left hand side of this expression simplifies to $2\LLL_u\le v\otimes_A z,\g\re$, thus proving metric compatibility of the connection $\std$.